FreunzWa/FW_sync/medicine/womens/womens_glossary.md

         * pertaining to the period immediately after or before childbirth
     + puerperium
         * period of 6 weeks in which reproductive organs return to original function @childbirth

+# Other terms
+- parturient (of a women, about to give birth - in labor.)

+# Procedures
+- episiotomy (making a cut into the opening of the vagina to ease delivery)

+# Neonatal terms
+- macrosomia (large for gestational age >90th percentile at birth)